The Farmers Market Community Shares Lunar New Year Traditions

 Sometimes referred to as Chinese New Year (since the historic Chinese calendar was lunisolar, divided by moon cycles and adjusted by the length of the solar cycle), Lunar New Year is celebrated not only in China but in many Asian countries, such as Vietnam, South Korea, and Malaysia.

-This weekend, Sunday’s new moon (January 22) will mark the beginning of the Lunar New Year, as it is the new moon nearest the midpoint between the winter solstice and the spring equinox, and celebrations typically last 15 days.
-In the zodiac, it marks the start of the Year of the Rabbit or Cat.
+Last Tuesday’s new moon (February 17) marked the beginning of the Lunar New Year, as it is the new moon nearest the midpoint between the winter solstice and the spring equinox, and celebrations typically last 15 days.
+In the zodiac, it marks the start of the Year of the Horse.

 In Asian cultures and communities around the world, people enjoy different foods in honor of the holiday, such as sticky rice, money bag dumplings, and peak-season citrus (with the leaves attached), each signifying hopes for the year ahead.

-Of course, family gatherings are always about what’s on the table, and dumpling making is definitely a part of the festivities for Jojo’s family.
-At Papa’s Dumpling, Jojo brings her handmade potstickers and buns, crafted in the savory tradition of northern China, to Foodwise’s seasonal Mission Community Market (March through November), and she currently sells them online for pickup or delivery.
+Family gatherings are always about what’s on the table, and dumpling making is definitely a part of the festivities for Jojo Zhu’s family.
+At Papa’s Dumpling, Jojo brings her handmade potstickers and buns, crafted in the savory tradition of northern China, to Foodwise’s Ferry Plaza Farmers Market on Tuesdays, Thursdays, and Saturdays, and the Mission Community Market on Thursdays in March through November.
+She also sells them online for pickup or delivery.

 “The most fun thing to do is the whole family sits down and makes dumplings together,” she says.
 They make all kinds of dumplings from scratch and ring in the New Year by eating them together at midnight.
 Some of the dumplings will contain a coin, and a lucky few who eat these special dumplings are said to have a bit of extra good luck in the New Year.